-2. Connect an appropriate trigger signal to the instrument.
-(See page 38, Triggers.)

-Push the CH button (turns amber) to assign the waveform buttons (1 - 8) to operate on channel waveforms.
+- Connect an appropriate trigger signal to the instrument.
+See Triggers on page 39. - Push the CH button (turns amber) to assign the waveform buttons (1 - 8) to operate on channel waveforms.
 Then select the proper waveform button.

 A waveform button lights when its channel is on; when on but not selected, the button is green; when on and selected, the button is amber.